xiaoyingpu/xiaoyingpu.github.io/_pages/home.md

 _The Garden of Forking Paths in Visualization: A Design Space for Reliable Exploratory Visual Analytics_ (VIS 2018 BELIV Workshop). _Xiaoying Pu_, Matthew Kay.   [[PDF]({{"/files/beliv2018_forking_paths.pdf"}})]

-### News
+### Recent-ish News

+- 10/2019: Presenting at the Application Spotlight at IEEE VIS 2019 in Vancouver, BC.
+- 05/2019: Visualization internship at the National Renewable Energy Laboratory (NREL) in Golden, CO.
 - 05/2019: CHI 2019 in Glasgow, UK!
 Presenting a poster about preregistration.
 - 04/2019: participated in the CRA-W Grad Cohort in Chicago.
-- 03/2019: will spend the summer at the National Renewable Energy Laboratory (NREL) in Golden, CO.

 <!-- ![Bucknell computing center]({{ "/assets/img/cover.jpeg" | absolute_url }})   -->
 <!--